Read more about Ancient History

 Every year, Chinese New Year begins on the first new moon occurring between January and February and ends on the first full moon of the Lunisolar calendar, spanning a total of 15 days.
 Since the calendar is based upon phases of the moon, the exact dates of Chinese New Year vary from year to year.

-In 2024, the Chinese New Year will fall on Sunday, 10th February.
+In 2026, the Chinese New Year will fall between Tuesday, 17th February and Tuesday, 3rd March.

 The history of Chinese New Year is said to date back some 3,500 years.